-Love Valley is set just outside of Goreme and if you follow the trail within this incredible valley full of rock formations, you will end up all the way at Uchisar to visit the castle.
+Love Valley is set just outside of Goreme and if you follow the trail within this incredible valley full of rock formations, you will end up all the way to Uchisar to visit the castle.
 Love Valley is famous for it’s phallic-shaped rock formations, which have been created through thousands of years of erosion.

 MY EXPERIENCE AT LOVE VALLEY AND THE TRAIL TO UCHISAR

-- Driving to a viewpoint overlooking the earth pillars and rock formations.
-Here you can enjoy the company of several other tourists on guided tours and some cheesy love heart shaped seats and other photoshoot setups.
+- Driving to a viewpoint overlooking the earth’s pillars and rock formations.
+Here you can enjoy the company of several other tourists on guided tours and some cheesy love heart-shaped seats and other photoshoot setups.
 It’s a great viewpoint but a little touristy but if you just want to drive up, have a look and keep on with your sightseeing it is a perfectly fine option.

 - You can hike all the way through Love Valley to Uchisar, passing by the rock formations up close on a trail with likely nobody else.
 I followed this trail starting at the point on the map at the bottom of the blog post and it was a beautiful, relatively flat, peaceful walk through to Uchisar taking 1-2 hours.